bckohan/django-enum/doc/source/performance.rst

 No Indexing
 -----------

-When no indexes are used, the flag ``EnumField`` saves a significant amount of space over the boolean column model.
+When no indexes are used, the flag :class:`~django_enum.fields.EnumField` saves a significant amount of space over the boolean column model.
 The following plot shows the storage efficiency improvement over boolean columns as the number of flags increases for each supported RDBMS.
 The oracle line shows extents which are allocated in